lbalbi/big_data_datasets/README.md

 ### - Negative BioKGs from TrueWalks [7]:

-  Protein-Protein Interaction (PPI) dataset;
+  Protein-Protein Interaction (PPI) dataset
        -

-  Gene-Disease Associations (GDA) dataset;
+  Gene-Disease Associations (GDA) dataset
        -

-  Patient-Disease Association (PDA) dataset;
+  Patient-Disease Association (PDA) dataset
        -

 ### - KG on combining TDC's PPI dataset with Gene Ontology [8]:
-The PPI dataset contains 8,248 proteins and 51,813 positive and negative triples.
-When integrated with the Gene Ontology, the total number of entities is YYYY and the number of facts is XXXX.
+The Protein-Protein Interaction dataset contains 8,248 proteins and 51,813 positive and negative triples pertaining to experimentally-verified interactions between proteins of the Human Interactome.
+When integrated with the Gene Ontology (current version - 2024/11/03), the total number of entities is YYYY and the number of facts is XXXX.
+The Gene Ontology and annotations files can be downloaded at https://geneontology.org/docs/download-ontology/ and https://current.geneontology.org/products/pages/downloads.html, respectively.

 <br />

 ## Section 3 - Limitations and Biases

 Collaborative KGs - Data is entered and maintained by editors who decide on the rules of content creation and management.
 Automated bots/web-scraping methods also enter data.